faustinaleo18/faustinaleo18/README.md

 # Hello!👋

-I am Faustina Leonita, a person from petroleum engineering background who is interested in and passionate to learn petroleum engineering, renewable energy,and data field
+I am Faustina Leonita, a person from petroleum engineering background who is interested in and passionate to learn petroleum engineering, renewable energy, and data field

 ### My Tech Stacks
 - Python